Purdue is no longer accepting applications for Fall 2016 from first-time college students.

 Purdue Application Login and PIN

 If you have started or submitted an application and have forgotten your Purdue login ID and PIN, you may contact the Office of Admissions, 765-494-1776 between 8 a.m. and 5 p.m.
 Eastern, Monday through Friday.
-You will be required to provide personal identification information, which will allow us to verify the account information requested is yours.
+You will be required to provide personal identification information.

 To meet deadlines, applications must be complete, which means all required material has been received.
 Students should check their online status to determine what items are required to complete the application.
 Required items will appear as received on your online application summary after the Office of Admissions has received and processed the material.
 The recorded received date is the actual date material arrives at the Office of Admissions.
 However, processing could take up to three weeks after the material arrives.